bas0N/sparkledge-backend/README.md

 * **Sample Call:**

-## Files
+## Documents

-### Allows to post and get files to/from server.
+### Get documents.

-  Deletes the access token from the given user.
+  Allows to retrieve documents that fulfill the approporiate criteria.

 * **URL**